How to Write an Investor Update — Important Tips and Examples

 What Are Investor Updates?

 Investor updates are documents shared at regular intervals — ideally at least monthly — to give investors news and information about the business.
-They’re a way to maintain communication with VCs and provide insight into growth trajectory, performance to plans, and capital efficiency.
+They’re a way to connect with investors and provide insight into growth trajectory, performance to plans, and capital efficiency.

 The timing and frequency of your investor updates may depend on the current state of both your business and the market.
 When venture funds were flowing freely, and the economy was thriving, you may have gotten by with infrequent investor updates.
 Heading into 2023 with so much market uncertainty, increasing the frequency of investor updates is critical.